MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

 ![Adding a remove column step to the previous query, extending the folding indicator line](images/example-step-diagnostics-2.png)

- Adding a step that doesn't fold will show an indicator--for example, Capitalize Each Word will never fold.
-We can see obviously that the indicator changes, showing that as of this step it's stopped folding.
-As I said above, the previous steps will still fold.
+ Adding a step that doesn't fold will show an indicator, for example, **Capitalize each word** will never fold.
+We can see obviously that the indicator changes, showing that as of this step, it's stopped folding.
+As mentioned earlier, the previous steps will still fold.

  ![Adding a Capitalize Each Word step to break folding](images/example-step-diagnostics-3.png)

- Adding more steps downstream of this that depend on Capitalize Each Step will continue to not fold.
+ Adding more steps downstream that depend on **Capitalize each step** will continue to not fold.

  ![Adding more steps that don't fold](images/example-step-diagnostics-4.png)

- However, if you (for example) remove the column you applied the capitalization to, so that the optimized query plan can all fold once more, you'll get a result like this--although something like this is uncommon.
+ However, if you remove the column you applied the capitalization to so that the optimized query plan can all fold once more, you'll get a result like this; although something like this is uncommon.
 This shows you how it's not just the order of steps, but the actual transformations that apply as well.

  ![Showing how removing the problematic column allows things to fold without removing the step](images/example-step-diagnostics-5.png)

- >[!NOTE]
-> In the future the Power Query team will be exposing the ability to examine the query plan in greater depth more directly, for advanced users.
-This will allow users to actually check what operations have folded.